 - 6. You can also opt to load or save a copy of the column definition. - 7.
-Click to add columns to the Solace connection that represent sections of the message.
+Click to add columns to the Solace connection that represents sections of the message.
 Then enter or select:

-Property Description Name ne column name of the source schema.
-Type/JsonPath/Column Index/XPath The SDTMap Type/JsonPath/Text Column Index/XPath of the source schema. Туре The data type of the column.
+Property Description Name The column name of the source schema.
+JsonPath/Column Index/XPath The JsonPath/Column Index/XPath of the source schema. Туре The data type of the column.
 Can be a Text , Numeric , or Time Date Format The format when the data type is Time .
 NOTE: To parse and format times with higher than millisecond precision, the format string needs to end with a period followed by sequence of upper case S. There can be no additional characters following them.
-For example: yyyy-MM-dd HH:mm:ss.SSSSSS Filter Defined parameters that can be used as filter.
+For example: yyyy-MM-dd HH:mm:ss.SSSSS Filter Defined parameters that can be used as filter.
 Only available for Avro, JSON, Text, and XML message types.
 Enabled Determines whether the message field should be processed.

-l To delete a column, check its \ or all the column entries, check the topmos , then click
+\Box \Box 1 To delete a column, select - or for all the column entries select the topmost ' . then click Ξ.

 - 8. To create a new Timestamp field, enter a new Timestamp Name and then select the valid Date/Time from either a single Date or Time field, or a compound column created from Date and Time fields. - 9.
-Date/Time values of output data and Date/Time inputs, where supported, is by default unchanged.

-You can opt to define the Show in Timezone and Source Timezone settings.
+Date/Time values of output data and Date/Time inputs, where supported, are by default unchanged.
+You can opt to define the Show in Timezone and Source Timezone settings. - 10.
+For this section:

-Real-Time Settings Id Column id ¥ [No Time Id] Time Id Column Time Id Column Name None Time Id Barring 0 Time Window (s) 1000 Real-time Limit (ms) Persistent Server Subscription Add Last Update Time and Age Reset Data on Reconnect
+Real-Time Settings Id Column id Time Id Column [No Time Id] Time Id Column Name Time Id Barring None Time Window (s) 0 Real-time Limit (ms) 1000 Persistent Server Subscription Add Last Update Time and Age

-Connector for Streams Simulator
+Connector for Stream Simulator

-The Streams Simulator connector is very similar to the Text connector with the addition of the time windowing of message queue connectors.
+The Stream Simulator connector is very similar to the Text connector with the addition of the time windowing of message queue connectors.

-Creating the Streams Simulator input data source includes setting for how fast and how many messages are pushed through in each batch.
+Creating the Stream Simulator input data source includes setting for how fast and how many messages are pushed through in each batch.